Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

 Before initiating any slot transfer, configuration tuning establishes the failure boundaries that prevent cascading outages.
 The cluster-node-timeout parameter dictates how long a node can be unreachable before the cluster triggers a failover.
 During active migration, transient network stalls from bulk key transfers can artificially inflate round-trip times.
 Temporarily increasing this value to 15000 or 20000 ms provides a safety buffer without compromising partition detection.

 Production migrations should be executed in controlled batches, typically 100–500 slots per iteration, depending on key size distribution and network bandwidth.
-The redis-cli --cluster reshard utility provides an interactive interface, but production pipelines require non-interactive, idempotent execution.
+The redis-cli --cluster reshard utility handles the underlying CLUSTER SETSLOT and MIGRATE commands automatically.

 #!/usr/bin/env bash